KenEucker/point-of-vue-globe/packages/docs/index.md

 ---
 home: true
 heroImage: /logo.png
-heroAlt: Logo of this library
+heroAlt: Point Of Vue Globe Logo
-heroText: Vue Monorepo
+heroText: Point Of Vue Globe
-tagline: Template for developing vue libraries in a monorepo
+tagline: The component library that is built on top of the Point Of Vue platform
 actionText: Get Started
 actionLink: /guide/
 features:
-- title: Manage multiple packages
-  details: Build, lint, test multiple packages with simple pre-configured commands
-- title: Playground & docs with vite & vitepress
+- title: Playground with histoire & Docs with vitepress
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with VitePress.
-- title: package templates
+- title: Vue templates
-  details: Add new packages with one command, supported by hygen.
+  details: Add new vues with one command, supported by hygen.
-footer: MIT Licensed | Copyright © 2020-present Thorsten Lünborg
+footer: AGPL-3.0 Licensed | Copyright © 2022-present Ken Eucker
 ---

+# Point Of Vue

+The point of vue globe of components, built upon the pov globe of data.